mohammed-mahmudul-hasan/ccms/README.md

 </ul>

 <h3>1.
 Git</h3>
 <p> I like to use git to upload code to GitHub.
-Firstly I wrote almost the full code offline and uploaded it to
-     GitHub using git.
-But I also modified the code several times in the IDE and updated it in GitHub pushing the code using git.</p>
+Android Studio has built-in support for Git, making it easy to use  Git directly from the IDE.
+Firstly I wrote almost the full code offline in IDE and uploaded it to GitHub using git.
+But I also modified the code several times in the IDE and updated it to GitHub pushing the code using git.</p>

 <h3>2.
 UML</h3>